18F/handbook/docs/01-welcome-to-civicactions/training/orientation-meetings.md

 * Read the submitting [expenses process](../../04-how-we-work/tools/harvest.md#tracking-expenses)

 * How to log onboarding time:
-    * Log your time in the CivicActions Harvest project: CA > Onboarding > Company-Wide > then enter a description
+    * Log your time in the CivicActions Harvest project: CA > Onboarding > select your service area or "Company-wide" for areas like Sales > then enter a description
     * Please use a description like "Onboarding meeting," "Onboarding documentation review," "Onboarding watching scrum videos," "Onboarding resume & bio work," etc.